MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-state.md

 ---
 title: Manage state data | Microsoft Docs
-description: Learn how to save and retrieve state data with the Bot Builder SDK for Node.js.
+description: Learn how to save and retrieve state data with the Bot Framework SDK for Node.js.
 author: DucVo
 ms.author: v-ducvo
 manager: kamrani